by Kyle Bookholz

 Phonevision began operation June 29, 1962 during the evening hours of WHCT's broadcast day (it was pointed out in a Broadcasting article four days prior to the launch that channel 18 continued to operate as a commercial station during hours the pay-TV experiment was not in operation).
 Subscribers -- RKO said 300 had signed up at the time of the service launch -- paid $10 for installation of the descrambler/converter and 75-cents per week for the rental of same; programming was priced between 25-cents (for children's educational programs) and $3.50 (for major sporting events).
 Feature films were in the $1.25 range, and subscribers got a rebate for high usage; a subscriber who spent $8 or more in a month was credited with $2 in the next billing cycle, and $3 was credited for spending $10 on programming purchases.

-(It may be of interest to some to note that, under his given name of Charles O. Wood, the now-famous CBS commentator Charles Osgood was station manager of WHCT during the first nine months of the Phonevision experiment.)
+(It may be of interest to some to note that, under his given name of Charles O. Wood, the now-famous CBS commentator Charles Osgood was station manager of WHCT during the first nine months of the Phonevision experiment.
+Decades later, in an interview with the trade publication Radio Ink, he said the experience taught him "that I would much rather be on the air than calling the shots about hiring and firing and assigning people" and that the Phonevision experiment was a "very complicated" system.)

 A few months into the experiment, RKO got a morale boost when a lawsuit filed against the FCC by a group of Connecticut theatre owners was refused to be heard by the U.S. Supreme Court, upholding a U.S. Appeals Court decision in March that the FCC did have the authority to grant subscription television operation.
 Meanwhile, subscriber numbers grew to 1,800 by the beginning of 1963, by which time the service operated seven days a week, beginning at 7:00pm and continuing until late in the evening, with afternoon matinees on Wednesdays and Saturdays (typically along the lines of a Three Stooges short priced at 50-cents).
 Movies shown in January, 1963 included "It Started In Naples" starring Clark Gable and Sophia Loren, "A Place In The Sun" starring Montgomery Clift and Elizabeth Taylor, and "The War Lover" starring Steve McQueen and Robert Wagner.
 (Broadcasting reported that only Universal and 20th Century Fox refused to release films to Phonevision.)
 Other programming included a filmed concert by the Kingston Trio, the Bolshoi Ballet and both football and hockey games from New York and Boston.